ppone/docs/accounting/erp-connect.md

 - Invoice file attachments (any file type)
 - Invoice PDFs

-File formats for outputting data:
+File formats for outputting data from Invoiced:
 - CSV
+- XLS
+- XLSX

 ## Installation

 1. [Download ERP Connect here](https://invoiced.com/download) for your operating system.

-2. Open the downloaded installer on the computer you intend to keep ERP Connect running.
-Please keep mind of the minimum system requirements below.

-3. The installer will guide you through the installation process.
+2. Windows: Open the setup.exe file you downloaded and the installer will guide you through the installation process.

+   Mac OS: Drag the downloaded file into your **Applications** folder.

 ### System Requirements